Need help setting up two factor authentication? Our team can jump on a call with you here: https://calendly.com/sked-support/connecting-accounts

-For these accounts, you can set up Sked so that we can generate a two factor key on our side, the same way you would with your team.
+You can set up the 2 factor authentication so that we can generate a two factor key on our side, the same way you would with your team.

 The process is:

-Enable two factor authentication with the app, but make sure to click "Set up manually" or "set up another way" when you enable it (so that you can copy the key)
+Then re-enable two factor authentication with the IG app, but make sure to click "Set up manually" or "set up another way" when you enable it (so that you can copy the 32 character key) *VERY IMPORTANT*

-Copy the Instagram key displayed (format per above – AAAA BBBB CCCC DDDD EEEE FFFF GGGG HHHH - it will be a mix of letters and numbers-2X4G B9X1 C1ME F5D0 Q9R4 F3V2 M2ZQ H4P6.
+Copy the Instagram key displayed (It will look like this, a mix of letters and numbers-2X4G B9X1 C1ME F5D0 Q9R4 F3V2 M2ZQ H4P6.
 Take a screenshot of the page for your records.
 You will need to give this key to anyone on your team who needs access to the IG account.
-Then click 'next' – Instagram will ask you to enter a 6 digit code
+Then click 'next' – Instagram will ask you to enter a 6 digit code.
+Leave your IG app.

-Copy the 6 digit authentication code displayed on Instagram
+Copy the 6 digit authentication code displayed on your authenticator app.

-Go back to your IG app on your device, and paste the 6 digit code you just copied
+Go back to your IG app on your device, and paste the 6 digit code you just copied.

-Instagram will show you account recovery keys – we recommend keeping a copy of these somewhere in case you lose or reset your phone (there is a prompt to save a screen shot in the Instagram app).
+Instagram will then show you account recovery keys or backup codes – we recommend keeping a copy of these somewhere in case you lose or reset your phone (there is a prompt to save a screenshot in the Instagram app).
 These are one-time overrides for two factor login.
 These number-only recovery keys are different to the Instagram key, and you need to enter the key from step 3 into Sked, not these recovery keys.

-Paste the Instagram key into the 'two factor key' section of your account settings (under manage accounts > account actions > account settings), and click save key.
+Finally, paste the 32 character Instagram key into the 'two factor key' section of your account settings (under Social Accounts > Instagram 2-Factor Authentication Key), and click save key.
 We will store the key securely.
 You will not see it displayed in settings after saving, but it will show you that one is on file: It will appear as dots.

-After the key is saved, then you need to run a login check by going to account actions > reconnect & check login.
-If you need any help, reach out to the team and we'll assist.
+After the key is saved, then you need to run a login check by going to "reconnect account" in blue in the top of the page.